Commands#

 $ tango run --help

-tango run
+tango run#

-command is used to execute a tango experiment from an experiment configuration file.
+The run command is used to execute a tango experiment from an experiment configuration file.
+See the Configuration files section in the overview for a quick introduction to the format.

-tango info
+tango info#

-command just prints out some useful information about the current tango installation,
+The info command just prints out some useful information about the current tango installation, such as which integrations are available.

-tango settings
+tango settings#

-group of commands can be used to initialize a TangoGlobalSettings
+The settings group of commands can be used to initialize a TangoGlobalSettings file or update fields in it.